barraudf/GoodCalculator/README.md

 ## Development
 Run `yarn start` to start the automated build process.
 It will watch over the code and rebuild it on change.
+You can also use `yarn start:dev` to start a local webserver for debugging purposes.